Amsterdam/GOB-Management-Frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn test`

+Runs the unit tests for the project in watch mode.

+The CI tests are specified in test.sh and cover a broader spectrum of tests, including unit tests and coverage tests.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**